cravenhoff/freeCodeCamp.Org/Responsive Web Design Certification/Applied Visual Design/css-positioning.md

 * **Margin**: The margin property is another positioning technique that can be used to _center_ a block element _horizontally_.

-* Block elements are center horizontally using the _auto_ value of the margin property.
+* Block elements are centered horizontally using the _auto_ value of the margin property.

 ### Notes:
 ***